 The following table presents summary historical financial and operating data as of the dates and for the periods indicated.
 The consolidated financial data of the Company as of and for the five years ended December 31, 1996 set forth below have been derived from financial statements audited by Arthur Andersen LLP, independent public accountants.
-The consolidated financial data of the Company as of and for the six months ended June 30, 1996 and 1997 have been derived from unaudited financial statements which, in the opinion of management, reflect all adjustments (consisting of normal recurring adjustments) necessary for a fair presentation of the financial data for such periods.
-The following information should be read in conjunction with the Consolidated Financial Statements of the Company and notes thereto included elsewhere in this Prospectus.
+The summary historical financial data should be read in conjunction with the Consolidated Financial Statements of the Company and notes thereto included elsewhere in this Prospectus.